Sally Bradshaw: Background and career

 Bradshaw teaches regularly at Cambridge University where she is a senior member of Lucy Cavendish.
 She has run Vocal Summer schools in Malta for the International University there, and run master classes in Florence.
-She has taught at the Music Academy of the West in Santa Barbara, USA and runs residential courses, notably in the Scottish Highlands and in South West France.
+She has taught at the Music Academy of the West in Montecito, USA and runs residential courses, notably in the Scottish Highlands and in South West France.

 Bradshaw has often spoken on BBC Radio: as panellist in Wordly Wise, In Tune, Matters of Taste and on The Food Programme.
 She fronted a Channel 4 documentary on deceptions in the food advertising business.
 Throughout her singing career writing has gone alongside, and she has written a musical guidebook to Austria for the AA, and has published articles in all the main newspapers: The Independent, The Daily Mail, The Daily Telegraph, Sunday Times, The Times and Evening Standard, and contributed articles to The Singer as well as Harpers.